unimi-dse/01a62bb0/README.md

 - Date: date of the detected value
 - Pollutant: type of pollutant
 - Value: value of the pollutant
-- Station_id: station ID that detect the value.
+- Station_id: ID of the ARPA station.

 <h2> Technologies </h2>